-Students usually begin seriously pursuing American Studies in their sophomore year, the year they should take the Introduction to American Studies Experience whereby they take two related, "linked" courses from different departments.
-First-year students are encouraged to take Introduction to American Studies and explore 100- and 200-level courses from at least two departments (see the list of possible courses under American Studies in the "Guide to Academic Majors and Minors" section of this Guide).
+Students usually begin seriously pursuing American Studies in their sophomore year, the year they should pursue the "linked course" option as described in the Guide to Academic Majors and Minors under American Studies.
+First-year students explore 100and 200-level courses from at least two departments (see the list of possible courses under American Studies in the "Guide to Academic Majors and Minors" section of this Guide).